 The LG 27GL83A is essentially the sRGB color gamut version of the LG 27GL850 which has a wider DCI-P3 color gamut.

 Due to this, it’s also cheaper.
-So, if the LG 27GL850 is out of your budget range or you can’t seem to catch it in stock, the LG 27GL83A may be the solution for you.
+So, if the LG 27GL850 is out of your budget range or you can’t seem to catch it in stock, the LG 27GL83A might be the solution for you.

 LG 27GL850 vs LG 27GL83A